gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 Diagram of the steps and what happens at each step

 ## Registering a dataset
+When registering a dataset with the RRAP-IS Data Store you are initially required to complete a metadata record.
+The inputs request are listed below, make sure you have these prior to filling out the form.
+After submitting the system generates a persistent unquie identifier that can be used similarly to a Digital Object Identifier (DOI).
+The generation of metadata records will facilitate the sharing and discovery of data.
 ### Filling out form fields
 Mandatory fields are denoted by an astrix (*)
 - Author
     - Name*